Onn Hafiz Ghazi

-Onn Hafiz bin Ghazi (عون حفيظ بن غازي; born 2 March 1979) is a Malaysian politician who has served as the 19th Menteri Besar of Johor and Member of the Johor State Legislative Assembly (MLA) for Machap since March 2022.
-He previously served as MLA for Layang-Layang from May 2018 to March 2022.
+Onn Hafiz bin Ghazi (عون حفيظ بن غازي; born 2 March 1979) is a Malaysian politician who has served as the 19th Menteri Besar of Johor since 2022.
+A member of UMNO, he served as member of the Johor State Legislative Assembly for Machap since 2022, having previously served in the same position for Layang-Layang from 2018 to 2022.
+Onn Hafiz is also the state chairman of UMNO of Johor since 2023 and the state chairman of Barisan Nasional (BN) of Johor since 2024.

+Born in Simpang Renggam, Onn Hafiz graduated from University of Hertfordshire with a bachelor's degree in accounting.
 From March 2020 to his promotion to become Menteri Besar in March 2022, he served as Member of the Johor State Executive Council (EXCO) in the Barisan Nasional (BN) state administration under former Menteri Besar Hasni Mohammad.
 He is a member and the Division Chief of Simpang Renggam of the United Malays National Organisation (UMNO), a component party of the BN coalition.
-He has also served as the State Chairman of BN and UMNO of Johor since February 2024 and December 2023 respectively.

 Early life, family and education

-Onn Hafiz was born in Simpang Renggam, Kluang, Johor to Dato' Ghazi Ishak (1943–2021) and Datin Roquaiya Hanim Hussein (1949–2006), Hussein Onn's eldest child.
-He comes from a family with a long political pedigree.
-He is the great-great-grandson of the first Menteri Besar of Johor Jaafar Muhammad, great-grandson of the seventh Menteri Besar of Johor and first President of UMNO Onn Jaafar, grandson of third Prime Minister of Malaysia Hussein Onn, and nephew of former Minister of Defence Hishammuddin Hussein.
+Onn Hafiz was born on 2 March 1979 in Simpang Renggam, Kluang, Johor, to Datin Roquaiya Hanim Hussein (1949–2006) and Dato' Ghazi Ishak (1943–2021), former prime minister Hussein Onn's eldest child.
+He comes from a family with a long political pedigree; he is the great-great-grandson of the first Menteri Besar of Johor, Jaafar Muhammad, great-grandson of the seventh Menteri Besar of Johor and first President of UMNO, Onn Jaafar, grandson of the third Prime Minister of Malaysia, Hussein Onn, and nephew of former Minister of Defence, Hishammuddin Hussein.

-Onn Hafiz went to Royal Military College.
-He received Bachelor of Arts (BA) in Accounting from University of Hertfordshire.
+Onn Hafiz attended the Royal Military College in Sungai Besi, Kuala Lumpur.
+He received a Bachelor of Arts (BA) in Accounting from University of Hertfordshire.